aeprieto/POP-Framework/db/README.md

 - A table called socrata_customers, which stores data about the organizations using Socrata Open Data technology, with the next characteristics:
         - "id_customer" INTEGER PRIMARY KEY NOT NULL
 	- "customer_name" TEXT
 	- "type" TEXT
 	- "location_name" TEXT DEFAULT (null)
 	- "country" TEXT
-        - "open_data_site_url" TEXT,
+	- "open_data_site_url" TEXT
-        - "api_dcat_url" TEXT,
+	- "api_dcat_url" TEXT
-        - "api_data_url" TEXT,
+	- "api_data_url" TEXT
-        - "longitude" TEXT,
+	- "longitude" TEXT
 	- "latitude" TEXT
 - A table called socrata_data, which stores the info of every dataset contained in the data.json of socrata portals, with the next characteristics:
         - "identifier" TEXT NOT NULL
         - "api_url" TEXT